ethereum-optimism/superchain-registry/CONTRIBUTING.md

 The tool will write the following data:
 - The main configuration source, with genesis data, and address of onchain system configuration.
 These are written to `superchain/configs/superchain_target/chain_short_name.yaml`.
 > **Note**
-> Hardfork override times will be included.
-For standard chains, you must have all hardforks activated (see the neighbouring superchain.yaml file).
-It is not possible to override a superchain-wide hardfork time with `nil`.
+> Hardfork override times, where they have been set, will be included.
+If and when a chain becomes a standard chain, future hardfork activation times will be inherited from superchain-wide values in the neighboring superchain.yaml file.

 - Addresses of L1 contracts.
 (Note that all L2 addresses are statically known addresses defined in the OP-Stack specification, and thus not configured per chain.)
 These are written to `extra/addresses/superchain_target/chain_short_name.json`.
 - Genesis system config data